pranavnegandhi/Approximato/README.md

 # Approximato

-🕓 Use your time wisely
+## 🕓 Optimise Your Time

-* Increase time awareness
+* Boost time awareness
-* Track hours spent on a task
+* Track task hours
-* Improve estimation heuristics
+* Refine effort estimates
-* Identify productive periods
+* Pinpoint productive periods
-* 100% offline operation
+* Works 100% offline

-Approximato uses the Pomodoro technique 🍅 to track time, allowing some leniency to take unscheduled breaks or extending working periods if needed (like when you're within touching distance of completing a task).
-Overtime is tracked separately from the focus period, and can be useful in estimating future tasks, or in identifying periods of high-productivity periods during the day.
+Approximato enhances the Pomodoro Technique 🍅 by offering flexibility.
+It allows unscheduled breaks and extending work periods when you are close to finishing a task.
+Overtime is tracked separately, providing valuable data for future estimations and identifying most productive moments in the day.

-The application user interface is made up of 2 countdown timers and a context menu.
-The larger timer is used to display the time elapsed during a focus period, while the smaller one is used to indicate time elapsed during a break.
+The application user interface is made up of a **countdown timer** and a **context menu**.
+The colour of the timer changes to indicate whether it is in **focus** or **relaxed state**.

-To begin a new Pomodoro, right click on the application icon in the Notification tray and click on Start.
-The application is pre-programmed with 4 focus sessions of 25 minutes, each followed by a 5 minute break.
-The last break is 15 minutes long by default.
-When a focus session is completed, the application transitions into a break.
-An alarm bell is rung and a notification message is shown to indicate this state change.
-When the break completes, the application transitions back into a new focus period.
-The alarm bell is rung twice along with a notification message.
-After the fourth focus period, the application is transitioned into a longer break.
-This is similar to how the standard Pomodoro technique is usually implemented.
+To start a new Pomodoro, **right click on the application icon in the Notification tray and select "Start"**.
+The application comes pre-programmed with **four 25-minute focus sessions**, each followed by a **5-minute break**.
+The final break is **15 minutes** long.

+When a focus session ends, the application automatically transitions to a break, signalling with an **alarm bell** and a **notification message**.
+Once the break finishes, you will transition back to a new focus period, marked by **two alarm bells** and a notification.
+After your fourth focus period, the application enters a longer break, mirroring the standard Pomodoro technique.

-Approximato adds some flexibility to this process.
+Approximato adds key flexibility to the standard Pomodoro process:

-* Focus periods can be interrupted. ⚠️
+* **Interruptible Focus**: You can pause focus periods whenever needed. ⚠️
-* Interruptions are tracked. 🔍
+* **Tracked Interruptions**: All interruptions are logged for your review. 🔍
-* Focus periods can be resumed after an interruption.
-Resuming resets the clock for that focus period. ⏰
+* **Resumable Sessions**: Resume a focus period after an interruption, with its timer resetting. ⏰
-* The transition between focus and breaks can be automatic or manual. ⚙️
+* **Flexible Transitions**: Choose between automatic or manual transitions for focus and break periods. ⚙️
-* Use Lenient mode for inifinite focus periods when you're in the zone. 🤫
+* **Infinite Focus**: Stay in the zone with unlimited focus time when using Lenient mode. 🤫
-* A Pomodoro can be abandoned entirely. ❌
+* **Abandon Pomodoro**: You have the option to abandon a Pomodoro cycle entirely. ❌

 # Screenshots